 To diagnose bipolar disorder, your doctor will look at your health profile and discuss any symptoms you may have.
 Your doctor may also conduct a medical exam to rule out the possibility of other underlying conditions.

-To identify alcohol use disorder, your doctor will ask you a series of questions about your habits and your body’s reactions to drinking.
-They can also categorize the alcohol use disorder as mild, moderate, or severe.
+To identify AUD, your doctor will ask you a series of questions about your habits and your body’s reactions to drinking.
+They can also categorize AUD as mild, moderate, or severe.

-Doctors often diagnose and treat bipolar and alcohol use disorder separately.
-Because of this, people with both conditions may not get the full treatment they need.
-Even when researchers study bipolar or alcohol use disorder, they tend to look at just one condition at a time.
+Doctors often diagnose and treat bipolar disorder and AUD separately.
+Because of this, people with both conditions may not get the full treatment they need at first.
+Even when researchers study bipolar disorder or AUD, they tend to look at just one condition at a time.
+There’s been a

-Your doctor might recommend one of three strategies to treat bipolar and alcohol use disorders:
+Your doctor might recommend one of three strategies to treat bipolar disorder and AUD:

-- Treat one problem first, then the other.
-The more pressing problem is treated first, which is usually the alcohol use disorder.
+- Treat one condition first, then the other.
+The more pressing condition is treated first, which is usually AUD.

-- Treat both problems separately but at the same time.
+- Treat both conditions separately, but at the same time.

-- Combine treatments and address the problems together.
+- Combine treatments and address the symptoms of both conditions together.

 Many people consider the third approach to be the best method.
-There isn’t much research that describes how to combine treatment for bipolar and alcohol use disorders, though.
+There isn’t much research that describes how to best combine treatment for bipolar disorder and AUD, but

-For bipolar disorder, medication and a mix of individual or group therapies have shown to be effective treatments.
+For bipolar disorder, medication and a mix of individual or group therapy have shown to be effective treatments.

-Several options are available to treat alcohol use disorder.
-This may include a 12-step program or cognitive behavioral therapy for relapse prevention.
+Several options are available to treat AUD.
+This may include a 12-step program or cognitive behavioral therapy.

-If you have bipolar disorder, alcohol use disorder, or both, talk to your doctor about treatment options that will work for you.
+If you have bipolar disorder, AUD, or both, talk to your doctor about treatment options that will work for you.